gerhatmilan/football-results/README.md

    ```sh
    git clone https://github.com/gerhatmilan/football-results
    ```

-2. Navigate to the project folder at <b>/src/FootbalResults</b>

-3. Set up <b>Configuration/sharedSettings.json</b> based on your needs.
+2. Set up <b>Configuration/sharedSettings.json</b> based on your needs.
 You can set:
     * The rate limit that the API currently uses for your account (using the free tier it will be 10 api calls/minute).
 This is important because the application needs to know how frequently it can make the requests.
     * Whether the application should save the api data and where it should save them
     * Which football leagues should the application get the data for
     * How frequently should the application update the data

-3. Create a file named <b>.env</b> at <b>/src/FootbalResults</b>, which will store the required environment variables, and fill it with the following data:
+3. Create a file named <b>.env</b> at the root folder, which will store the required environment variables, and fill it with the following data:

     3.1 An username for setting up the superuser for the PostgreSQL database
     ```sh